CodeFontana/DatingApp/README.md

 # Dating App
 Based on Udemy course, "*Build an app with ASPNET Core and ~~Angular~~ from scratch*" by Neil Cummings, with a ***Major Twist*** -- the client-side application is built entirely using ASP.NET Core ***Blazor WebAssembly***.

-This project is all about learning C# Web API, ASP.NET Core Blazor WebAssembly, Entity Framework and MudBlazor.
-It is an undertaking to determine whether or not ASP.NET Core Blazor WebAssembly is feature-complete for production, as well as superlative choice for C# developers to make thoughtful, rich and reactive Web Applications.
+This project is all about learning ASP.NET Core Web API, ASP.NET Core Blazor WebAssembly, Entity Framework and MudBlazor.
+It is an undertaking for both learning, personal growth, and evaluation of this technology stack for real-world uses.

-My conclusion -- Blazor is AWESOME.
-There are no serious feature gaps, the project type is well-structured, making it simple and productive to build rich, thoughtful and reactive Web Applications.
-Typically in technology, if you're not FIRST at something, then you've missed the boat.
-In my opinion, Microsoft just drafted passed all these complex and cumbersome Javascript frameworks and redefined what the FINISH-LINE really looks like.

-Given the breadth of the C# developer base, and a ton of Javascript competition that has had years of a headstart, it will take a while, but Microsoft and the ASP.NET Core team will win the marketshare through attrition.
-There's just no way Web Development can be this easy, this fun and ignored.

 ## Project Features
 * Common features